DH-Bucknell/HUMN100-FA2024/MD/esclamado.md

             NANCE: What is the name of his valet, or attendant there?

-            EYTON: [Harry Peavey](peavey) , the colored cook.
+            EYTON: Harry Peavey, the colored cook.
 I never knew him or saw him.

             NANCE: Was he the one who called you?

-            EYTON: [Harry Fellows](harryFellows) , his assistant director, was the one who called me.
+            EYTON: Harry Fellows, his assistant director, was the one who called me.

             NANCE: You have no independent knowledge of the manner in which he met